karuppiah7890/cheatsheets/gcloud.md

 command does before you run it and check about the stability of it if possible as these are alpha and beta features and there's a reason it's not in the stable (without alpha, beta) yet! :)

+* How to create a service account?

+* How to create and download the key.json / credentials file for the service account?

+* How to create a role?

+* How to assign a role to a service account?

+* How to assign a role to a user?

+* How to take disk snapshots?

+* How to delete disk snapshots?